 The concertina was created in Germany around 1845 as an alternative to the organ and it’s original purpose was to be used for religious services.
 Though it is not clear who build the first bandoneon, the invention has been attributed to Carl Zimmermann, a fabricant who sold his manufacture to Ernest Louis Arnold, creator of ELA bandoneons.
 Ernest Louis Arnold was the father of Alfredo Arnold, fabricant of the bandoneon “doble A” which became the favorite of tango musicians.

-It is not clear exactly when the bandoneon arrived in Argentina.
-The first documented mention of a bandoneon being played in the Rio de la Plata is from a newspaper article by Jorge Labraña from 1895.
-According to this article the instrument was brought to Uruguay by a Suiss immigrant in 1863.
+The first documented mention of a bandoneon being played in the Rio de la Plata is from a 1895 newspaper article.
+According to it’s author, Jorge Labraña, the bandoneon was brought to Uruguay by a Suiss immigrant in 1863.
 Other sources indicate that it was imported by an Englishman, Don Tomas, who came to Argentina in 1884.

-One of the first musicians to incorporate the bandoneon into tango is Domingo Santa Cruz, a musician who used to perform in the cafes of La Boca and Barracas in the early 1900’s.
-Other bandoneonistas of the first generation include Genaro Esposito, Vicente Loduca, Eduardo Arolas, Vicente Greco and Juan Maglio.
+One of the first musicians to associate the bandoneon with tango music was Domingo Santa Cruz who used to perform in the cafes of La Boca and Barracas in the early 1900’s.
+Other bandoneonistas of the first generation are Genaro Esposito, Vicente Loduca, Eduardo Arolas, Vicente Greco and Juan Maglio.

-Since the original manufactures in Germany have been closed for over 70 year, bandoneons are now rare and expensive instruments.
-Artisanal bandoneons have been built lately but the process is long and complex and remains expensive.
+Because German manufactures have been closed since WWII, bandoneons are now rare and expensive instruments.
+New artisanal bandoneons have been built in Argentina but the process is complex and remains expensive.

-It is said that bandoneons were built to last 200 years with proper maintenance. π
+Bandoneons were built to last 200 years with proper maintenance.

 Zucchi, Oscar.
 El tango, el bandoneón y sus interpretes.
 Buenos Aires: Corregidor, 1998.
 Print.